 and to live and walk in the way of insight,

-that we may come with William Law to the eternal feast of heaven;
+that we may come with John Chrysostom to the eternal feast of heaven;

 through Jesus Christ our Lord.